If you knew that your website had only seven seconds to impress your prospects, what would you change about it?

 7 Website Issues That Might Be Affecting Your Site Performance And Conversions

 These are some of the most common problems that can affect your sales and website performance.

 Website Issue #1: Slow-Loading Pages

-As web pages go from one to ten seconds to load, brands are likely to see a bounce rate increase of up to 123%.
+As page load time moves from one to ten seconds to load, brands may see a bounce rate increase of up to 123%.
 (Think with Google)

 Loading time is one of the most common reasons for immediate page abandonment.
-And when it comes to search engine rankings, every second counts because some research suggests that page speed is one of the ranking factors.
+And when it comes to search engine rankings, every second counts.
+Some research suggests that page speed is one of the ranking factors.